The sport of lacrosse has planted roots in Berkshire County, and two teams even qualified for this year's Western Massachusetts tournament.

 It was a step up for Brady Aitken and the rest of the players in the Berkshire County League, as they went from being on clubs to being on teams -- with Western Massachusetts championships at the end of the rainbow.

 "That's a good assumption," Mount Greylock coach Jeff Stripp said.
-"The level of play, the energy, it definitely felt different."
+"The level of play, the energy, it definitely felt different.

-What didn't feel different to Stripp and the other coaches in the league
+What didn't feel different to Stripp and the other coaches in the league was the play of Aitken, who led Berkshire County with 67 goals.

 "He was that important to his team.
 He was the MVP to his team," said Stripp.
 "You take away Brady from Pittsfield and they were a whole different club.
 Everything ran through him."